Tribute (song): History

 "Tribute" was the first song Black and Gass played live as Tenacious D. The song, like many other songs that were recorded on Tenacious D, was originally performed on their short-lived HBO TV series.
-During earlier performances of this song Kyle Gass played the opening to "Stairway to Heaven".
+During earlier performances of this song, Kyle Gass played the opening to "Stairway to Heaven".
 The two songs are both in A minor and have very similar chord progressions, and critics have said the songs sound alike.

 Synopsis

 The song chronicles the band members' encounter with a demon who demands the duo play "the best song in the world" or have their souls eaten.
 Having nothing to lose from trying, they play "the first thing that came to our heads", which "just so happened to be the best song in the world."

 Given the "Stairway to Heaven" interlude in the original TV series version, along with the similarity of the chord progression in both songs, "Tribute" at first implies that the best song in the world is indeed that song.
 However, the lyrics make clear that "Tribute" sounds nothing like the song they came up with to please the demon; as Black describes: "And the peculiar thing is this, my friends: The song we sang on that fateful night — it didn't actually sound anything like this song."

 In an interview, the band claimed that the inspiration from the song came after Jack Black played Metallica's "One" for Kyle Gass, describing it as "the best song in the world", leading to a failed attempt to themselves write an even better song, and a discussion of the meaninglessness of labeling any song that way.
 "Tribute" was written as a paean to the impossibility of reaching musical perfection, making the claim that the greatest song in the world had in fact been theirs, but that they had forgotten it.

 In Tenacious D in The Pick of Destiny, it is implied that the climax of the movie, a rock-off challenge between Satan and Tenacious D told through the song "Beelzeboss (The Final Showdown)", is the incident chronicled in "Tribute", and that the portion of "Beelzeboss" performed by Tenacious D is the song receiving tribute.
 After defeating Satan, Jack and Kyle recall the incident once more, describing it as, "the greatest song in the world".
 Unfortunately, they are unable to remember how it went.
 Also in the song "Beelzeboss", they mention that they know the demon's weakness, referred to as their "Rock-It Sauce", which is what they use in their HBO television series to defeat the demon.
-However, unlike the demon in the television episode, Satan says they are "Fuckin' lame" and tries to take Kyle Gass to hell after all, while the demon asks if they are angels.
+Unlike the demon in the television episode, Satan says they are "fuckin' lame" and tries to take Kyle Gass to hell after all, while the demon in "Tribute" asks if they are angels.
 However, considering that they do not remember the song, they may have forgotten this as well.
 This was confirmed in a commentary with Jack Black for the movie.